kcatcott/cis024c/README.md

 # cis024c
 cis024c
-\n this is for class work
+#this is for class work